gargsaar/singlepage_website_ni/_posts/2020-06-15-how-to-convince-others-every-single-time.markdown

 The second theory, **the theory of Because** tells us that we (humans) are very logical.
 And henceforth, almost all of us are more likely to accept a request when it has a BECAUSE.
 In the queue scenario, would you have allowed her to bypass you if she had made a request like this:

 *"Hi.
-Please can you allow me to submit the fee before you?
+Please, can you allow me to submit the fee before you?
 I'm in a hurry!"*

 Most certainly, NO.